BioBoost/playground-ros2-rpi/README.md

 ros2 run hello_name hello_name_node
 ```

 **Package 'hello_name' not found ?** Important.
-Don't forget to source the bash script after creating a new package.
+Don't forget to source the bash script after creating/compiling (yes every time) a package.

+### Going Further

+There is much more you can do: components, lifecycled nodes, running multiple nodes in the same executable with intra-process communication, etc.

+But the most important thing is that you first clearly understand how to write the code foundation that you’ll need for your nodes.
+Once you’re clear with that, start to work with ROS2 publishers, subscribers, parameters, services.
+Those are the most important functionalities you have to learn.
+And you’ll see, if you already have a good code structure for your nodes, adding more ROS2 functionalities will be quite straightforward.

 ## Multi-Machine Setup